How your phone can enhance your Solar Eclipse viewing parties

 - Consider using the delay timer set to 5 seconds to give your phone time to settle down and produce vibration-free pictures.

-More information can be found on the opens in a new windowEclipse link:
+More information can about taking photos during a solar eclipse be found on the opens in a new windowEclipse link: